AdaCore/gnatstudio/docs/users_guide/editing.rst

   * :menuselection:`Edit --> More Completion --> Completion Identifier`

-    Complete the identifier prefix under the cursor.
-This command will cycle through all identifiers starting with the given prefix.
+    Complete the identifier prefix at the cursor.
+This command cycles through all identifiers starting with the specified prefix.

   .. index:: menu; edit --> more completion --> complete block
   .. index:: complete block